 As market and economic conditions change, we assess how valuations in each asset class are trending relative to our view of longer-term fundamentals.
 In the event that valuations deviate materially from our view of longer-term fundamentals, we may make adjustments to asset class weightings above or below Strategic Neutral weightings.
 Such adjustments are Tactical Allocations, made within risk-controlled bands around Strategic Neutral weightings, generally with a 1- to 2-year investment horizon.

 Your financial situation and needs are likely to change over time.
-In this respect, effective, regular communication is key to making sure your investment strategy remains appropriate.
+Effective, regular communication is key to making sure your investment strategy remains appropriate.
 In assessing your goals, time horizon, and tolerance for risk, our goal is to help you stay disciplined and focused on the long-term, while allowing enough flexibility to accommodate meaningful changes in your life.

 When selecting investments, we strive to construct strategies that are: